 Remove the stem and leaves of the kohlrabi and peel.

-Using a mandoline, slice the kohlrabi and green apple.
+Using a mandoline, slice the kohlrabi.
 Then cut them into matchsticks.

 Using a shredding peeler, shred the carrot.